-The period of study the week after the semester finishes designed to give you time to prepare for upcoming examinations.
-Check the semester dates calendar to see when your Swot Vac period is.
+The period of study the week after the semester finishes, designed to give you time to prepare for upcoming examinations.

 Tax file number (TFN)

 There are two main teaching periods, semester one and semester two.
-Others include terms, trimesters or summer semesters.
+Others include terms, trimesters, summer and winter semesters, among others.

-The physical certificate of merit or proficiency given to the graduand at graduation.
+The physical certificate of merit or proficiency given to a graduand at graduation.

 A substantial piece of written work (sometimes called a dissertation) by a student, normally a candidate for an Honours degree or a higher award (such as Master's or PhD degree).

-An academic member of staff responsible for teaching in small group contexts.
+An academic member of staff responsible for teaching in small groups.

-A less formal and organised session of instruction than a lecture, usually involving a greater level of contribution and interaction by a much smaller number of students.
+A less formal and organised session of instruction than a lecture, usually involving a greater level of contribution and interaction by a small number of students.